Updated: May 16

 Be true to yourself and pursue your passion.
 Don't limit yourself.
 As an artist, be a student of your craft and push yourself to create something that you're truly excited about.
 On the business side, be positive and optimistic, and don't let the natural fluctuations of the industry discourage you from your commitment to providing people with amazing ways to experience music and art.

 Compliments go to our featured photographers, Tyler Allix and Sarah Rochis.
-Click any of the images below to view more of their work! 📸🔥
+Click any of the featured images To view more of their work! 📸🔥

 SIM Shows will be presenting Manic Focus: Lost in a Digital World Tour tomorrow night, Friday, November 15th!
 Be sure not to miss out on the musical madness Manic Focus is about to exhibit with the support of Daily Bread, Guggenz and Hawx, live at First Avenue & 7th St Entry! 🔊🎶